Technology

 There's often a perception that hard-sided suitcases are more durable than soft-sided suitcases.
 However, our lab testing of suitcases over a number of years has proven this isn't the case.
 Our results show that the best suitcases for durability can be either soft or hard-sided.

-The best luggage type for you will depend on your individual needs.
+The type for you will depend on your individual needs.
 Here are some pros and cons of each suitcase type to help you make a decision.

 Hard-sided luggage